Higher Education | The Jed Foundation

 Download the report

-Support the 20 percent of undergraduate students who are parents with wide-ranging recommendations every campus can follow.
-From JED and Ascend at the Aspen Institute.
+Support the 20 percent of undergraduate students who are parents with wide-ranging recommendations for campuses in this report from JED and Ascend at the Aspen Institute.

 Postvention Guide

-Balancing Safety and Support on Campus: A Guide for Teams
+Guide to Balancing Safety and Support on Campus

 College Counseling from a Distance Guide

-Learn how to effectively and safely implement telemental health services when they are needed and make choices about when this approach makes sense.
-From the Higher Education Mental Health Alliance (HEMHA), of which JED is a proud partner.
+Discover how to effectively and safely implement tele–mental health services when they are needed and make choices about when this approach makes sense.
+From the Higher Education Mental Health Alliance (HEMHA), of which JED is a partner.

 Tips and Tools for Supporting Mental Health on Campus